this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 "global_size_limit": 2500
 ```

 This limit is applied for all endpoints _within an API_.
 It is evaluated after the Gateway-wide size limit and before any endpoint-specific size limit.
+If this test fails, the Tyk Gateway will report `400 Request is too large`.

 ### Applying a size limit for a specific API endpoint
 Tyk provides a _Request Size Limit_ middleware that can be configured per API endpoint.
 This gives you the most granular control over request sizes.

 You can configure this easily from the API Designer in the Tyk Dashboard, or by manually adding the configuration to your API definition.

 This limit will be applied after any Gateway-level or API-level size limits; in keeping with the other size limit options provided by Tyk, this value is given in bytes.
+If this test fails, the Tyk Gateway will report `400 Request is too large`.

 #### Using the Tyk Dashboard
 You can enforce a request size limit for a specific API endpoint using the API Endpoint Designer: